bytewreck/Smaug/README.md

 # Smaug
- A file scanner for penetration testers
+ A network share file scanner for penetration testers.